LaraHossam/Better-Said-Than-Seen/README.md

 # Better Said Than Seen

-A complete end-to-end pipeline for dermatology MLLMs: we first investigate modality bias and introduce DermDetail to systematically identify where and why models underutilize images.
-We then propose dermatologist-designed structured vignettes as a mitigation strategy to better encode clinically relevant visual features through text.
-Finally, we present ICDLens, an ICD-11–grounded evaluation framework that enables more clinically meaningful and interpretable assessment of diagnostic performance.
+A complete end-to-end pipeline for dermatology MLLMs: we first investigate modality bias and introduce **DermDetail** to systematically identify where and why models underutilize images.
+We then propose **dermatologist-designed structured vignettes** as a mitigation strategy to better encode clinically relevant visual features through text.
+Finally, we present **ICDLens**, an ICD-11–grounded evaluation framework that enables more clinically meaningful and interpretable assessment of diagnostic performance.

 ---

 ## Repository Structure